NawBee/alx-system_engineering-devops/README.md

-this script switches the username to betty
+this script switches the user to betty